 - Granted, the maple trees won’t have too many leaves on them this time of year, but a maple leaf’s main vein start at the leaf stem.
 One main vein divides each lobe.

 Find a maple tree whose trunk is at least the size of a dinner plate.
 Drill a single hole, up to 2-1/2″ deep.
 (NOTE: Make sure the size of your drill bit matches the size of your spout.
 The most common size spout is 5/16″.)
 Keep the drill straight and level.
 If the tree has been tapped in the past, avoid drilling near old tap hole scars.

-- Use your hammer to gently tap the spile into the hole.
+Use your hammer to gently tap the spout into the hole.
 It will make a slightly different “thunk” sound after it is seated.
-Don’t pound or force the spile farther into the tree than necessary or you could crack the trunk.
+Don’t pound or force the spout farther into the tree than necessary or you could crack the trunk.
 (If you are using Smoky Lake Stainless Steel Spouts, the Depth Assist line should still be visible.)

 Gather the sap from each tree.
 Use a strainer to remove any debris that may have fallen into the sap.
 Also, remove any large ice chunks.
 You can store the sap up to 7 days as long as you keep it cold.